-The most common form circadian rhythm disturbance occurs as a result of shift work.
+The most common form of circadian rhythm disturbance occurs as a result of shift work.

-Shift work has an adverse effect on testosterone levels since disturbed sleep leads to increased need for sleep and recovery, increased cortisol levels thus lowering testosterone levels.
+Shift work has an adverse effect on testosterone levels since disturbed sleep leads to an increased need for sleep and recovery, increasing cortisol levels and thus lowering testosterone levels.

 Testosterone and sleep quality

-The testosterone levels have been shown to affect sleep quality.
-In a study of men aged 65 years and over, those with lower testosterone levels had low sleep efficiency, increased night wakefulness.
+Testosterone levels have been shown to affect sleep quality.
+In a study of men aged 65 years and over, those with lower testosterone levels had low sleep efficiency, and increased night wakefulness.